xebialabs/blueprints/aws/datalake/README.md

 * AWS Access Key and Secret Key for an account that can deploy the application
 * Email address where Data Lake administrator credentials can be sent

+## Security warning

+This blueprint will store your AWS Access Key and Secret Key in plain text in a file called `xebialabs/secrets.xlvals`.
+This is not production-level secure.
+If you wish to use a more secure method for dealing with secrets and passwords, refer to the `showcases/dictionaries-and-secret-stores` blueprint for a demonstration that uses CyberArk Conjur or HashiCorp Vault to better store and handle secrets.

 ## Usage

 To use this blueprint, run `xl blueprint` in an empty directory and select: